For individuals

 • Private health insurance statement and any government payments.

 Can’t make it into the office?
 You don’t have to.
-Upload everything through our secure portal and we’ll handle the rest by phone and email.
+Ask us for a secure document-upload link and we’ll handle the rest by phone and email.

 Ready to lodge?

-Book a time with a local accountant and we’ll make sure your 2025–26 return is accurate and claims everything you’re entitled to.
+Book a time with a local accountant to prepare your 2025–26 return and identify the deductions supported by your records.

-This article is general information only and reflects rules current at the time of writing (June 2026).
+This article is general information only and reflects rules checked on 15 July 2026.
 It is not personal tax, financial or legal advice, and tax thresholds and rates change.
-Please speak with us about your own situation before acting — call (07) 4093 8222 or book a consultation.
+Please speak with us about your own situation before acting.
+Call (07) 4093 8222 or start an enquiry.